microsoft/pai/docs/manual/cluster-admin/troubleshooting.md

 Step 6.
 After the internal storage service is ready, there will be a new `/mnt/paiInternal` in the master node.
 Move the previous data to it.
 Currently, we only need to move the `pgdata` folder: `sudo mv /mnt/paiInternalBak/pgdata /mnt/paiInternal/`.

 Step 7.
 In the dev box container, start all PAI services by `./paictl.py service start`.

+## Solve Unmounted Database Problem

+Before `v1.6.0`, we use internal storage to mount a file called `storage.ext4` to `/mnt/paiInternal/storage` on the master node.
+Then database uses `/mnt/paiInternal/storage/pgdata` as its data root.
+Sometimes, the path could be unmounted.
+If database starts before internal-storage, it will use unmounted host path.

+If the some completed jobs are lost, please first identify if it is the problem, then solve it by following the steps below.
+We also recommend you to check this before you upgrade to `v1.6.0`.

+### How to identify the problem

+First, stop all PAI services.
+On master node, run `sudo umount /mnt/paiInternal/storage`.
+After unmounting, if folder `/mnt/paiInternal/storage/pgdata` exists, the problem can be identified.

+### How to solve the problem

+If the problem happens, there will be two pieces of database data.
+Please first backup them.

+The backup process:

+1. Stop all PAI services.
+On master node, run `sudo umount /mnt/paiInternal/storage`.
+Please backup `/mnt/paiInternal/storage/pgdata`.
+2. In dev box container, run `./paictl.py service start -n cluster-configuration internal-storage`.
+Then go to master node, backup `/mnt/paiInternal/storage/pgdata` to a different places.

+We will merge the two database data, and then upgrade to `v1.6.0` or later version to resolve this issue.
+Please first install postgresql client 12 on master node.
+Then follow the steps below.

+1. In dev box container, stop all PAI services by `./paictl.py service stop`
+2. On master node, run `sudo umount /mnt/paiInternal/storage`.
+3. In dev box container, run `./paictl.py service start -n cluster-configuration postgresql`.
+Please notice the source code used in dev box container should be under `v1.6.0` in this step.
+4. On master node, connect to the database by `psql  -U root -h 127.0.0.1 -W openpai`.
+The default password is `rootpass`.
+Then create a table with name `frameworks_tmp` by `CREATE TABLE frameworks_tmp AS TABLE frameworks WITH NO DATA;`.
+And insert frameworks data into it: `INSERT INTO frameworks_tmp SELECT * FROM frameworks;`.
+Use `\q` to exit from the database terminal.
+5. Dump the database by `pg_dump -U root -h 127.0.0.1 -W  -t framework_events -t framework_history -t pod_events -t pods -t task_history -t tags -f exclude_frameworks_dump.sql -a openpai` and `pg_dump -U root -h 127.0.0.1 -W -t frameworks_tmp -f frameworks_tmp_dump.sql openpai`.
+6. In dev box container, run `./paictl.py service stop -n cluster-configuration postgresql`.
+Wait serveral minutes, run `./paictl.py service start -n cluster-configuration internal-storage postgresql`
+7. On master node, restore the data to `framework_tmp`: `psql  -U root -h 127.0.0.1 -W  -f frameworks_tmp_dump.sql openpai`
+8. Connect to the database `psql  -U root -h 127.0.0.1 -W openpai`.
+Then merge the tables by: `DELETE FROM frameworks WHERE name in ( SELECT name FROM frameworks_tmp );` and `INSERT INTO frameworks SELECT  * FROM frameworks_tmp;`.
+9. On the master node, restore the remaining data: `psql  -U root -h 127.0.0.1 -W  -f exclude_frameworks_dump.sql openpai`
+10. In dev box container, stop all PAI services.
+11. Follow [upgrade-guide](./upgrade-guide.md) to upgrade the cluster to `v1.6.0` or later version.